Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Voting Leave

-Employers must allow employees to take paid voting leave for up to two hours if the employee's working hours begin less than two hours after the opening of the polls and ends less than two hours before the closing of the polls.
+Employers must allow employees to take paid voting leave for up to two hours if the employee's working hours begin less than two hours after the opening of the polls and end less than two hours before the closing of the polls.
 Employers may specify the hours from which employees may be absent to vote but cannot penalize employees for lawfully choosing to take voting leave.
 Employers may deny an employee the right to take leave to vote if the employee did not apply for the leave before the day of the election.
-Illinois Stat.
 10 ILCS 5/17-15.

 Parental Leave